David-Lor/Docker-SSH-Port-Forward-Server/README.md

 - **SSH_PORT**: SSH server port (default: `2222`)
 - **SSH_PUBKEYS_LOCATION**: path of the file where public keys are read from (default: `/ssh_pubkey`)
+- **ALLOW_MAPPING**: any variable whose name starts with "ALLOW_MAPPING" can be used for restricting which `host:port` can be forwarded through the server.
+Multiple mappings can be defined on a single variable splitting them with `;` (spaces ignored).
+If any of these variables are defined, all forwardings are allowed.

 The files required for the server to work are: